Ardini-NOAA/READ-SSB-Input_Output_Modeling/README.md

 What the project does: This repo serves as a central location for those interested in learning more about the Northeast I/O model.

 Why the project is useful: Stakeholders are often interested in the economic contribution of regional fisheries beyond harvester sales (ex-vessel revenue).
-This repo serves as a resource for NEFSC staff to familiarize themselves with I/O modeling including strengths, weaknesses, and caveats.
+This repo serves as a resource for NEFSC staff to familiarize themselves with I/O modeling including strengths, weaknesses, and caveats of the approach.

 How users can get started with the project: An overview document is available on the site.